 Dr. Russillo relocates to Florida every winter to support our clients and patients in Wellington and the surrounding areas.
 She is a member of the International Society for Equine Locomotor Pathology, and hopes to attain Certification next year.
 We are proud to announce that in 2017 Dr. Russillo got appointed to be the new USA Dressage Team Veterinarian.

 In addition to her busy schedule of sports medicine, Cricket enjoys spending time outdoors with her husband and daughter.
 She has competed through 3rd Level in Dressage and loves to play tennis.
 She and her family are excited to be a part of the VEI team and love living in Northern Virginia.

 Carmen has worked in the veterinary field since 1998.
 Prior to coming to VEI she was the practice manager at a “small animal” practice in Ashburn.
+She completed her veterinary practice management studies through Webster University.
 She was looking for something new and exciting such as equine or specialty practice and joined our team in 2014.
-She lives in The Plains with her husband and daughter as well as her dog – Montee, a Golden Retriever.
-She also has 4 horses and spends most of her time at the barn.
-Her daughter shows in both English and Western disciplines while Carmen trail rides for fun.
+She lives in Front Royal with her husband and daughter as well as her two golden retrievers – Romo and Ryder.
+She also has 3 horses and likes to hit the local trails.

 Kianna Scott – LVT